 Why Is This Important?

 Since the first time it was tested in August 2015, SERPs with PAA questions have grown between 40 and 42%.
 Besides helping you leverage Google Suggest as a content creation tool, PAA questions also help increase your visibility in search results.
 As searchers click on questions, more show up.
-That’s important for businesses who want to learn more about what users are asking and where they can find their answers.
+That’s important for businesses that want to learn more about what users are asking and where they can find their answers.

 Because Google bases its Google Suggest function on its user’s searches, websites can leverage this as a content generation tool.
 All you need is the root keyword to start building a list of content ideas, long-tail keywords, and more.